 Recently, we had a chance to catch up with Jake Anderson with FertilityIQ.com, a platform that gives patients and doctors the opportunity to contribute and share all things related to infertility.
-The site covers various topics like general diagnosis, in vitro fertilization (IVF), LGTBQ, fertility treatments, but we wanted to know how patients and visitors to the site felt about fertility preservation (specifically relating to egg freezing).
+The site covers various topics like general diagnosis, in vitro fertilization (IVF), LGTBQ, and fertility treatments, but we wanted to know how patients and visitors to the site felt about fertility preservation (specifically relating to egg freezing).
 Here is what Jake had to say:

 “At FertilityIQ, we hear from a few thousand people every year expressing their interest in elective egg freezing, with this year being no different.
 They come to us from all over the US to share their personal journey and experiences with us.
 If they were to collectively give you advice on the overall experience, here is what we think they’d say: